dorkodu/superpage/README.md

 ## Installation

-You can require `SuperPage.php` class, or use an autoloader like Loom or Composer.
+You can require `Dorkodu\SuperPage\SuperPage.php` class, or use an autoloader like Loom or Composer.

 ## Demo